sebslon/legacy_fight/README.md

 - There is no docker-compose/setup files (maybe todo) - I've used already running databases on my local machine.
 - Not every part of code is perfect (as it is legacy) - Focus was on refactoring techniques/process.

+Repository isn't perfect and fully refactored, there is still big room for improvements but main goal was to practice few of refactoring techinques and apply them to the most important parts based on business value they provide in the context of the application.

 ### Project Structure

 - Project is a legacy application with domain logic and some business rules about CABS which is a fictional cab/taxi company.